eric-sundquist/climbing-partners-frontend/README.md

 # Climbing Partners

 > Migrated from Gitlab where my school projects where hosted
-> I completed this project 2022 as I was finishing my first year in uni.
 > During migration a lot of the documentation was lost..

-Repo for "Climbing partners" app front end.
-React with MaterialUI

-The application was created during a project course during my first year in uni.
-It involved choosing a suitable project, defining requirments and adapting a agile development process.

-More information can be found in the [Wiki](https://github.com/eric-sundquist/climbing-partners-frontend/wiki).
-However the menu and many of the links broke when migrating from gitlab.
+### About project

+I completed this during a project course in the end of my first year of uni 2022.
+In the course we where given the freedom to develop a new application with a tech-stack of choice, from idea to finished project.
+It should be developed in an agile manner and I had sprint meetings each week together with a supervisor.

+### About application

+### Front end repo

+The front end of the application is contained in this repo.
+It was developed in React and using MaterialUI styled components.

+### Architechture